-- Wait until it's entirely cool before cutting as otherwise the slices will crumble too much.
-Can be stored in the fridge for up to a week and freezes well, just separate it into quarters before freezing.
+- Wait until it's entirely cool before cutting as otherwise, the slices will crumble too much.
+It can be stored in the fridge for up to a week and freezes well, just separate it into quarters before freezing.

 If you don't wish to use soy milk you can use any other plant-based milk or even regular cows milk if you're not a vegan, but I find that the bread is softer when I use soy milk.

 If desired you can use substitute wholemeal or brown flour for the white flour amount, but the bread will be slightly more difficult to cut and result in thicker slices.